maubanel/GMS2-8-Directions/diagonal-speed/README.md

 ##### `Step 8.`\|`MI8D`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 To make the above angle conversion we will use **[point_direction(x1, y1, x2, y2)](https://docs.yoyogames.com/source/dadiospice/002_reference/maths/vector%20functions/point_direction.html)** and this function will return the angle in degrees.
+We will feed this value to the **direction** variable to affect the direction the player is moving in.

 ![get axis and convert to polar](images/firstStepStep.png)